 - Plasma exchange is a clinical procedure in which blood is taken from the patient’s body, proteins (including IgG) are removed, and the blood cells and plasma are returned to the body, sometimes with replacement plasma from donors.
 This is a highly invasive procedure and it carries many risks, such as infection.
 It must be done on a regular basis to maintain effectiveness.

-- Intravenous immunoglobulin therapy (IVIG) is a preparation in which IgG from numerous of donors is pooled and administered through injection.
-However, IVIG therapy carries a heavy protein and fluid burden with concomitant effects on the kidney, as well as cardiovacular and other risks.
+- Intravenous immunoglobulin therapy (IVIG) is a preparation in which IgG from numerous donors is pooled and administered through injection.
+However, IVIG therapy carries a heavy protein and fluid burden with concomitant effects on the kidney, as well as cardiovascular and other risks.
 IVIG’s mechanism is only partially understood.

 - High-dose steroids have long been used as immune suppressants, and can help patients suffering from IgG-mediated autoimmune disease.
-But they also are associated with severe side effects, including increased blood sugar levels, weight gain, and serious emotional and psychiatric changes.
+But they also are associated with severe side effects, including increased blood sugar levels, weight gain, and psychiatric changes.

 - Rituximab is a drug that targets the body’s B cells.
 Although it can decrease pathogenic IgG, it accomplishes this by depleting B cells.
 Rituximab’s mode of action has delayed onset and sustained effects for many patients with IgG-mediated autoimmune diseases.
 Rituximab treatment can be associated with dangerous and life-threatening serious adverse events.

-Syntimmune’s approach to treating pathogenic IgG is simple and elegant.
+Syntimmune’s approach to treating IgG-mediated diseases is simple and elegant.

 Other Syntimmune drug candidates work in similar fashion.
-For instance, SYNT002 blocks albumin’s interactions with FcRn and decreases levels of albumin-bound toxins without affecting IgG.
-This gives Syntimmune’s pipeline of drug candidates broad applicability.
+For instance, in preclinical models, SYNT002 blocks albumin’s interactions with FcRn and decreases the levels of albumin-bound toxins without affecting IgG.
+This gives Syntimmune’s pipeline of drug candidate’s broad applicability and specificity.

-FcRn’s key role in trafficking IgG and other proteins gives our drug candidates broad applicability.
+FcRn’s key role in regulating IgG and other proteins gives our drug candidates broad applicability.

-Our lead candidate, SYNT001, has potential applications in IgG-mediated autoimmune diseases in neurology, dermatology and hematology as well as numerous complex-mediated diseases such as systemic lupus erythematosus, inflammatory bowel disease and rheumatoid arthritis.
+Our lead candidate, SYNT001, has potential applications in IgG-mediated autoimmune diseases in neurology, dermatology and hematology as well as numerous complex-mediated diseases such as inflammatory bowel disease and rheumatoid arthritis.

 In addition, FcRn is now recognized to affect IgG-mediated inflammation by a variety of mechanisms.
-Syntimmune’s position as the leader in FcRn science provides the opportunity to design additional drug candidates that modulate the role of this important trafficing receptor.
-The chart below shows just some of the autoimmune diseases where Syntimmune’s science can play a role in advancing drug candidates that help patients with unmet medical needs.
+Syntimmune’s position as the leader in FcRn science provides the opportunity to design additional drug candidates that modulate the role of this important trafficking and signaling receptor.
+The chart below shows just some of the autoimmune diseases for which Syntimmune’s science can play a role in advancing drug candidates that help patients with unmet medical needs.